Part 1: How it Works

 Why dBay is Different

-Note dBay (decentralized eBay) and the regular eBay both accomplish the same thing: Namely people want to sell things, and also want to be assured they won't be screwed.
+Note dBay (decentralized eBay) and the regular eBay both accomplish the same thing: Namely people want to sell things, and also want to be assured they won't get ripped off.
 The services eBay offers such as insurance and arbitration are merely features that enable the true value add eBay offers the market: trusted exchange of value.

 However, on eBay, eBay itself is the ONLY arbitrator as they are a single centralized authority running a single master copy of the database.
 In effect, this gives eBay monopoly power to set prices within their ecosystem.
-In a free market, competitors are free to create a competing centralized database with cheaper fees, or better services, but of course are at a massive disadvantage due to eBay’s economies of scale and network effects.
+In a free market, competitors are free to create a competing centralized database with cheaper fees, or better services.
+In reality, new entrants are at a massive disadvantage due to eBay’s economies of scale and network effects.

 Conversely on dBay, no one is in charge, yet everyone is in charge.
 There is no monopoly on arbitration.
 Whomever the individual participants in the market want to govern their purchase, are elected to govern their purchase.